tobias-theobald/sepa-direct-debit-generator/README.md

 A web application for generating SEPA (Single Euro Payments Area) direct debit XML files for clubs and organizations.

 Please note:
-* This project has been generated with the help of bold.diy and Claude Code.
+* This project has been generated with the help of [bolt.diy](https://github.com/stackblitz-labs/bolt.diy) and [Claude Code](https://docs.anthropic.com/en/docs/agents-and-tools/claude-code/overview).
 It does not reflect my usual code style and quality.
 * It is also not as well tested as I'd like it to be.

 ## What It Does